 We recently completed a market study surveying grocery shoppers on actions they take upon finding expired food items at a grocery store.
-This post will examine the methods used along with a particular finding.
-In the coming weeks, we’ll be posting additional insights from the survey.
+This post will examine a particular finding from the survey.
+Over the past and coming weeks, we’ll be posting additional insights from the survey.
 If you want to read the survey in its entirety, download it here.

 The goal of this study was simple: get a better understanding of consumer sentiments regarding expired products and how those sentiments impact their decisions to shop at a particular supermarket as well as how likely it is they would share bad experiences with others.